MaxHalford/maxhalford.github.io/content/blog/ogd-in-sql.md

 tags = ['online-machine-learning', 'sql']
 +++

+*Edit: this post [generated](https://news.ycombinator.com/item?id=35054786) a few insightful comments on Hacker News.
+I've also put the code in a [notebook](https://gist.github.com/MaxHalford/823c4e7f9216607dc853724ec74ec692) for ease of use.*

 ## Introduction

 Modern MLOps is complex because it involves too many components.
 You need a message bus, a stream processing engine, an API, a model store, a feature store, a monitoring service, etc. Sadly, containerisation software and the unbundling trend have encouraged an appetite for complexity.
 I believe MLOps shouldn't be this complex.
 For instance, MLOps can be made simpler by [bundling the logic into your database](https://www.ethanrosenthal.com/2022/05/10/database-bundling/).